oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment-gb.md

 ### About Oracle Cloud Infrastructure GoldenGate Stream Analytics deployments and connections

 A Oracle Cloud Infrastructure GoldenGate deployment manages the resources it requires to function.
 The GoldenGate deployment also lets you access the GoldenGate Stream Analytics console, where you can create and manage Stream Analytics pipelines and dashboards.
+For this workshop, you work with two deployments: a Data Replication deployment, and a Stream Analytics deployment.

 Connections store the source and target credential information for OCI GoldenGate.
 A connection also enables networking between the Oracle Cloud Infrastructure (OCI) GoldenGate service tenancy virtual cloud network (VCN) and your tenancy VCN using a private endpoint.